NivenT/RusticTales/README.md

   - [ ] Make the TODO list coherent
   - [X] Reticulate splines
   - [ ] Fix all the spelling/grammar mistakes
+- [ ] Clean up code
   - [ ] Somehow reduce the amount of logic duplication in this codebase
+  - [ ] Remove old code that's no longer needed
+    - [ ] Get rid of ansi.rs?